 Find others that you trust.
 An anecdote: I got different medications this year, and I really pushed back against it.
 I felt like a hypocrite when I was running PhDepression and advocating for this.
 I was in denial that I was ‘broken’ and thought that I wouldn’t be myself if I wasn’t so nervous and anxious.
 I reached out to people I trusted and asked, “If I start to become a different person that I wouldn’t like, would you tell me?”
 Obviously it turned out great.
 It’s okay to be afraid of these big questions, especially when there is so much uncertainty.
 The worst thing that could happen is you lose a little time, but at least you gave it a shot.

 (Q) What’s the best way for people to get involved with The PhDepression?

 Check us out at www.thephdepression.com and on Twitter and Instagram @Ph_D_epression.
-Feel free to engage with me as well @susannalharris or email@example.com.
+Feel free to engage with me as well at @susannalharris or firstname.lastname@example.org.

 Labstep is a research data and inventory management tool made to support the scientific community.
 Learn more about our mission, our research tools and our global community.

 Check out Labstep